The Royal Tenenbaums: Soundtrack

 Anderson declared The Royal Tenenbaums to be "the most complex, ambitious musical piece I've ever worked on".
 The soundtrack features rock songs from the 1960s through the 1990s.
+Songs used include Paul Simon's "Me and Julio Down by the Schoolyard", Van Morrison's "Everyone", John Lennon's "Look at Me", Nick Drake's "Fly", the Mutato Muzika Orchestra version of the Beatles' "Hey Jude", "These Days" by Nico, and two songs by the Rolling Stones.
+Erik Satie's "Gymnopédie No. 1" is also used in the film, as is "Christmas Time is Here", the iconic song from A Charlie Brown Christmas (1965) by Vince Guaraldi.
+According to the marketing of the film, particular musical instruments are matched with each character, with the association established in the introductory narration and continuing to the conclusion.

+In early test screenings of the film, the end of the movie with the characters leaving the cemetery in slow motion was scored with "I'm Looking Through You" by The Beatles, but because of the death of George Harrison before release, securing the rights was not pursued.
+In public screenings held for critics and pre-release audiences days before the scheduled opening, the sequence was scored to "Sloop John B" by The Beach Boys.
+However, in the final release version, and all subsequent releases on physical media, streaming, and television, the song that closes the film and transitions to the credits is Van Morrison's "Everyone."

 There have been two soundtrack album releases for the film, though not all of the songs used in the film appear on the albums.
-Songs used include: Paul Simon's "Me and Julio Down by the Schoolyard", Van Morrison's "Everyone", John Lennon's "Look at Me", Nick Drake's "Fly", the Mutato Muzika Orchestra version of the Beatles' "Hey Jude", "These Days" by Nico, and two songs by the Rolling Stones.
-Erik Satie's "Gymnopédie No. 1" is also used in the film, as is the iconic song of A Charlie Brown Christmas (1965) by Vince Guaraldi.
-According to the marketing of the film, particular musical instruments are matched with each character, with the association established in the introductory narration and continuing to the conclusion.

 In 2002, the soundtrack was re-released containing the score, composed by Mark Mothersbaugh, along with more of the songs.
 The Rolling Stones' songs "She Smiled Sweetly" and "Ruby Tuesday" were omitted for lack of rights.

 Release

 The film premiered at the New York Film Festival on October 5, 2001, which had previously screened Anderson's Rushmore in 1998.
 Distributed by Touchstone Pictures, it opened in New York City and Los Angeles in December 2001.
-In February 2002, it was screened at the Berlin International Film Festival.
+In February 2002, it was screened at the 52nd Berlin International Film Festival.

 To mark a decade since its debut, Anderson and his stars returned to the New York Film Festival for a screening of The Royal Tenenbaums in fall 2011.

-After previously publishing a DVD edition, The Criterion Collection released a Blu-ray in Region A in 2012.
+Home media

+The Criterion Collection released the film on DVD following its theatrical run.
+It released the film on Blu-ray in 2012.
+It was released on Ultra HD Blu-ray by Criterion on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years.